-Actually, there isn’t an ideal number of carbs or sugars, a person with diabetes should consume a day.
-Many factors are important.
-For instance, body size and activity levels play a key role.
+Actually, there isn’t an ideal amount of carbs or sugars that people with diabetes could consume in a day.
+It depends on many factors, such as body size and activity levels.

 As a rule of thumb, people with diabetes should avoid excess consumption of refined grains, starchy vegetables, and fruits high in sugars.

-The maximum recommended daily amount of sugar is 30g for adults.
+The maximum recommended daily amount of sugar is 30 grams for adults.
 This dose is the equivalent of 7 tsp of sugar.

 Certainly, you should consult your physician for your ideal daily dose of sugar.